impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

 The assignment statement `export FOO='bar'` creates a variable named `FOO` and sets its value to `bar`, **but** it does something else as well.
 We've already seen variables declared earlier, i.e. `program="${0##*/}"`.
 What does the use of `export` buy us?

-[It turns out](https://web.archive.org/web/20220713174024/https://www.baeldung.com/linux/bash-variables-export) there are two kinds of variables in a bash script: a shell variable and an environment variable.
+[It turns out](https://web.archive.org/web/20220713174024/https://www.baeldung.com/linux/bash-variables-export){:target="_blank" rel="noopener"} there are two kinds of variables in a bash script: a shell variable and an environment variable.
 When we created the `program` variable, that was an example of creating a **shell** variable.
 Shell variables are only accessible from within the shell they're created in.
 Environment variables, on the other hand, are accessible from within child shells created by the parent shell.

 The blog post link above gives two examples, one demonstrating access of an environment variable from a child shell, and the other of accessing a shell variable from a child shell.
 We can do an experiment in our terminal to see for ourselves.